pazorrro/ScrollE2/README.md

 scroll.init();
 ```

-In this case, the `img` elements will alternate between a fade-in animation from the right and a fade-in animation from the left on each scroll event.
+In this case, elements with the class "img" will alternate between a fade-in animation from the right and a fade-in animation from the left on each scroll event.

 ## Customization with Setters